 However, all FHA borrowers are required to pay mortgage insurance charges.
 There are two types: upfront and annual premiums.

-How Long do you have to Pay?
+How Long do you have to pay?

 The rules for getting an FHA loan now, however, are different.
 If you put down more than 10% but less than 20%, you will pay mortgage insurance charges for 11 years.
 If you put down less than 10%, you’ll be required to pay monthly premiums for the duration of your FHA loan.

 The only method to eliminate the monthly payments is to pay off the FHA loan in full.
-The most typical approach to accomplishing this is to refinance with a standard mortgage.
+The most typical approach to accomplish this is to refinance with a standard mortgage.
 If the conventional refinance loan is more than 80% of the home’s value, you may still be required to pay private mortgage insurance.

 Frequently Asked Questions